The Telegraph (India)

-The Telegraph has three editions Kolkata, South Bengal and North Bengal.
+The Telegraph has three editions, published from Kolkata, South Bengal and North Bengal.

 History

 The Telegraph was founded on 7 July 1982.
 The design director of London's The Sunday Times, Edwin Taylor, designed the newspaper and provided a standard in design and editing.
 In 31 years, it has become the largest-circulation English daily in the eastern region published from Kolkata.
 In 1982, M. J. Akbar used to edit and design the daily newspaper; thus it had a major impact on newspaper journalism in India.